Uberi/University-Notes/PHIL145/PHIL145.md

 * Domain-specific reasoning is reasoning in a specific topic, like how chemistry classes teach one to reason well about what compounds will be produced in a given reaction.
 * Domain-general reasoning is reasoning that is applicable to any field, giving much broader principles that work everywhere.
 This is the focus of this course.

-**Metacognitive approach** is learning how to think about thinking.
+The **metacognitive approach** is learning how to think about thinking.
 Learning to think well about a subject means learning new concepts and how to apply them.
 Likewise with reasoning.
 We will use these concepts to analyze, explain, criticize, and correct reasoning.

 Critical thinking is a philosophy class for historical reasons, but there are also many connections between the fields.
-Math, science, psychology, and a lot of other fields are simply branches off of philosophy.
+Math, science, psychology, and a lot of other fields are simply branches of philosophy.
 Philosophical questions often require looking into domain-general reasoning, and has close connections to critical thinking.

 # 10/1/14